 Students continue working in a therapeutic setting in which the focus of work is assisting individuals/couples/families in personal distress.
 Training on-site, supervision on-site, and supervision from a faculty practicum supervisor provide support as students work at their practicum site.
-The senior capstone experience for Counseling Psychology majors, this course seeks to launch students into work and/or graduate preparation in the mental health professions.
-It includes an opportunity to design plans to develop psychological and spiritual strength for the work and to explore unique ways to integrate their faith as they work in the caring professions.

-PSYC490XL (MGMT490XL) 3 units
+PSYC49oXL (MGMT49oXL) 3 units